nojronatron/city-explorer/README.md

 ## Getting Started

 1. Clone this repository.
+1. NPM version should be 8 or greater.
+1. node version 14 `nvm user 14`
+1. Run `npm -i` to download dependencies.
-2. ...Do a little dance, drink a little water...
+1. ...Do a little dance, drink a little water...

 ## Architecture